chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 #### Create an Organization

-On the Chef Infra Server machine create the `ORGANIZATION-validator.pem` from the command line using `chef-server-ctl`.
+On the Chef Infra Server machine, create the `ORGANIZATION-validator.pem` from the command line using `chef-server-ctl`.
 Run the following
 command: